-Photo Credit -U.S. Dept. of Interior
+U.S. Department. of Interior

 Taxonomy.
-This species was discovered in 1997 during surveys conducted for a proposed mining project and was recently described by Reveal et al. (2002, pp. 87-89).
+This species was discovered in 1997 during surveys conducted for a proposed mining project and was described by Reveal et al. (2002, pp. 87-89).
 Eriogonum diatomaceum is similar in appearance to a species known from the Great Plains (E. pauciflorum), but is allied to species of the E. ochrocephalum complex, characterized as matted perennials with scapose stems and capitate inflorescences, and specifically those that have a rigid, usually turbinate involucre (Reveal et al. 2002, p.
 89).
-This species is currently considered a narrow endemic of the Lahontan Basin Section of the western Great Basin, which is characterized by broad, irregularly shaped valleys interspersed among low mountain ranges of relatively short length with a mean annual precipitation of about 4.5 inches (in) (11.4 centimeters (cm)) (Holmgren 1972, p.
+This species is currently considered a narrow endemic of the Lahontan Basin section of the western Great Basin, an area of broad, irregularly shaped valleys interspersed among low mountain ranges of relatively short length, with a mean annual precipitation of about 4.5 inches (in) (11.4 centimeters (cm)) (Holmgren 1972, p.
 87).
 Eriogonum is comprised of about 250 species (Reveal 2005, p.
 76).
-Within the genus, E. diatomaceum is placed within the subgenus Eucycla, a complex group with many narrow endemics scattered throughout the interior western United States, many of which specialize on volcanic ash/clay and or calcareous habitats (Morefield 1996, p.
+Within the genus, E. diatomaceum is placed within the subgenus Eucycla, a complex group with many narrow endemics throughout the interior western United States, many of which specialize on volcanic ash/clay and or calcareous habitats (Morefield 1996, p.
 10).
 We have carefully reviewed the available taxonomic information to reach the conclusion E. diatomaceum is a valid taxon.

 Habitat/Life History.
-Until recently, Eriogonum diatomaceum was thought to be restricted to chalky, diatomaceous outcrops between 4,300 and 4,560 feet (ft) (1,311 and 1,390 meters (m))
+Eriogonum diatomaceum is restricted to chalky, diatomaceous outcrops between 4,300 and 4,560 feet (ft) (1,311 and 1,390 meters (m)) elevation in the Churchill Narrows located in the Pine Nut Mountains of western Nevada (Reveal et al. 2002, p.
+88).